ztyyLV/web-twain-docs/getstarted/hardware.md

 * TWAIN is an application programming interfaces (API) and communication protocol that regulate communication between software and digital imaging devices, such as image scanners and digital cameras.

-* TWAIN is supported on Microsoft Windows, Linux and macOS X. However, based on our experience and the experience of many of our customers, TWAIN only works well on Windows.
+* TWAIN is supported on Microsoft Windows, Linux and macOS.
+However, based on our experience and the experience of many of our customers, TWAIN only works well on Windows.
 On Linux, [ `SANE` ](#sane-scanners) is the better and preferred alternative; on macOS, [ `ICA` ](#ica-scanners) is the better and preferred alternative.

 * TWAIN is being actively maintained by the non-profit [TWAIN Working Group](https://www.twain.org/).
 Members of the group include many scanner vendors and imaging software vendors including FUJITSU, Panasonic, Epson, HP, ExactCODE, LEADTOOLS, and of course Dynamsoft.